Stencyl/stencylpedia/block-reference/behavior/state.md

 ![scene-has-block](http://static.stencyl.com/pedia2/block-images/7%20-%20Behavior/2%20-%20State/has-snippet.png)

-Returns `true` if the specified behavior (given the behavior name) exists for the given Actor.
+Returns `true` if the specified behavior (given the behavior name) is attached to the given actor.

 ```
 [ACTOR].hasBehavior([TEXT])